osteele/hackingthelibrary.org/_assignments/lab-3.md

 Now any new terminal will start with `LAB_NO` already set.
 Test this by creating a new terminal window, and using one of the techniques above to verify the value of `LAB_NO`.

 \* The bash and zsh documentation recommends that you define environment variables in the *first* file in their respective lists of startup files: `.bash_profile` for bash, `.zshenv` for zsh.
-I more commonly see  them added to `.bashrc` and `.zshrc`, and the installation instructions for many utilties instruct you to plac definitions there.
+I more commonly see  them added to `.bashrc` and `.zshrc`, and the installation instructions for many utilities instruct you to place definitions there.

 ### Part 4: Getting and setting environment variables on Heroku